-A common cause of visual impairment is uncorrected refractive errors, which is a vision problem that makes it hard for you to see clearly.
+A common cause of visual complaints is uncorrected refractive errors, which is a vision problem that makes it hard for you to see clearly.
 It occurs when the shape of your eye prevents light from focusing correctly on your retina, which is the light-sensitive layer of tissue at the back of your eyes.

 There are several types of refractive errors (myopia, hyperopia, astigmatism, and presbyopia) which are commonly corrected with prescription eyeglasses or contact lenses.
 The problem with these solutions is that they require maintenance, can be uncomfortable, and may not work well as a long-term solution.